 Employees may use a private vehicle for UCorp travel if a car is the most economical mode of transportation available, and the vehicle’s owner carries proper liability insurance.
 Mileage is generally computed between the traveler’s work location and the business destination.

-The University Corporation uses the standard mileage rate determined by the IRS for calendar year 2021.
-The current rate is $0.56 per/mile.
+The University Corporation uses the standard mileage rate determined by the IRS.
+The previous 2022 calendar year rate is $.625 /per mile.